Jon Berti Preview, Player Props: Marlins vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff is 14th in MLB with a collective 8.9 strikeouts per nine innings.
+- The Mets pitching staff is 13th in the league with a collective 8.9 strikeouts per nine innings.

-- The Mets' 4.36 team ERA ranks 19th across all league pitching staffs.
+- The Mets have the 18th-ranked team ERA across all league pitching staffs (4.34).

-- The left-hander last pitched on Tuesday, Sept.
-19 against the Miami Marlins, when he threw 5 2/3 innings, allowing two earned runs while giving up six hits.
+- The left-hander last pitched on Thursday against the Philadelphia Phillies, when he tossed four innings, allowing four earned runs while giving up five hits.

-- The 30-year-old has amassed a 2.88 ERA and 6.4 strikeouts per nine innings in eight games this season, while giving up a batting average of .245 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.